axgdev/js2000/README.md

 // FS.copyDirFilesPattern(srcDir, dstDir, pattern, overwrite=true)
 //   Recursively copies files matching a pattern (e.g. "*.txt").
 //   Returns the number of files copied, or -1 on error.
+//
+// FS.listFilesCount(dirPath)
+//   Returns the number of regular files in the directory, or -1 on error.
+//   Example: var count = FS.listFilesCount("/mnt/sda1/mydir");
+//
+// FS.listDirsCount(dirPath)
+//   Returns the number of directories in the directory (excluding '.' and '..'),
+//   or -1 on error.
+Example: var count = FS.listDirsCount("/mnt/sda1/mydir");
 ```

 ## Contributing